 If you want to achieve naturally glowing skin, exfoliation should be a central part of your skincare routine.
 And if you’re a skincare enthusiast, you already know that acids are a popular choice for removing dead skin cells and brightening your complexion.
 Two widely-regarded skincare acids include alpha-hydroxy acids (AHAs), like lactic acid and glycolic acid, and beta hydroxy acids (BHAs), such as salicylic acid.

-Another type of acid proven safe for your skin includes azelaic acid, belonging to a category of acids known as dicarboxylic acids.
+Another type of acid proven safe for your skin is azelaic acid, which belongs to a category known as dicarboxylic acid.
 Azelaic acid continues to fly under the radar, but that doesn’t mean you should immediately discount the ingredient.
 In fact, it may be one of the skincare industry’s best-kept secrets to achieving younger, more radiant-looking skin.

 Naturally found in grains, including wheat, rye, and barley, azelaic acid is a topical medicine that treats a variety of skincare concerns.
 As an antioxidant, it protects the skin by fighting free radicals, which can calm inflammation.
 In addition to its antioxidant properties, it’s also a powerful antibacterial agent.

-Azelaic acid is a leave-on exfoliant that comes in the form of a cream, gel, or foam.
+Azelaic acid is a leave-on exfoliant that comes in a cream, gel, or foam.
 Some over-the-counter products contain the ingredient, and a medical provider can prescribe the medication at higher strengths.

 Due to its antioxidant and antibacterial properties, azelaic acid is an excellent choice for aging skin.
 Adding the product to your daily skincare regimen can provide the following skin benefits.